 The Company's Defense segment manufactures products primarily for the U.S. Department of Defense (DOD) and DOD prime contractors.
 As a consequence, this segment's future business essentially depends on the product needs and governmental funding of the DOD.
-During 2014, 2013, and 2012, almost all of the work performed by this segment directly or indirectly for the DOD was performed on a fixed-price basis.
+During 2015, 2014, and 2013, almost all of the work performed by this segment directly or indirectly for the DOD was performed on a fixed-price basis.
 Under fixed-price contracts, the price paid to the contractor is awarded based on competition at the outset of the contract and therefore, with the exception of limited escalation provisions on specific materials, is generally not subject to any adjustments reflecting the actual costs incurred by the contractor.
 In addition, in the case of the 40mm systems contract, key components and services are provided by third party subcontractors, several of which the segment is required to work with by government edict.
 Under the contract, the segment is responsible for the performance of those subcontractors, many of which it does not control.
 The Defense segment's contracts and subcontracts contain the customary provision permitting termination at any time for the convenience of the government, with payment for any work completed, associated profit, and inventory/work in process at the time of termination.
 Materials used in the Defense segment are available from multiple sources.
-As of December 31, 2014, 163 employees of Amron, or 16% of the Company's and its subsidiaries' total workforce, are members of the United Steel Workers union.
-The most recent contract between Amron and the union was effective through February 28, 2015.
-A new contract between Amron and the union has been negotiated and is effective through February 29, 2020.
+As of December 31, 2015, 196 employees of Amron, or 18% of the Company's and its subsidiaries' total workforce, are members of the United Steel Workers union.
+The most recent contract between Amron and the union is effective through February 29, 2020.